Unified Patent Court: Ratification notes

 In the Netherlands, European patents apply to the whole Kingdom, except for Aruba.
 The ratification by the Netherlands in 2016 however only applied to the European part of the Kingdom.
-On the request of Curaçao and Sint Maarten, and after a positive advice by the European Commission, approval for Curaçao and Sint Maarten as well as Bonaire, Sint Eustatius and Saba is currently undergoging a parliamentary approval procedure, after which the government plans to extend the application to these territories.
+On the request of Curaçao and Sint Maarten, and after a positive advice by the European Commission, the application was extended to Curaçao and Sint Maarten as well as Bonaire, Sint Eustatius and Saba.